ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 The people involved in the assessment process in your organization can use Compliance Manager to review the customer managed controls from all Assessments for which they are users.
 When a user signs in to Compliance Manager and opens the **Action Items** dashboard, a list of Action Items assigned to them is displayed.
 Depending on the Compliance Manager role assigned to the user, they can provide implementation or test details, update the Status, or assign Action Items.

 As certification controls are generally implemented by one person and tested by another, the control action item can be initially assigned to one person for implementation, and once that is complete, that person can reassign the control action item to the next person for control testing and uploading of evidence.
 This assignment/reassignment of control actions can be performed by any users who have a Compliance Manager role with sufficient permissions, allowing for central management of control assignments, or decentralized routing of control action items, from implementer to tester as appropriate.

+Learn more about working with Actions in Compliance Manager.

 ## Permissions